LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 With that purpose the edge ``cpo2ids`` tool was developed.
-It serves as a tool for data conversion and data transfer between the EU-IM *edge* CPO and the ITER *edge_profiles* IDS, following the structure description of the data structures presented in chapter ``_.
-The converter is written in Python 3.5 [5]_ programming language and is used under ITER IMAS.
+It serves as a tool for data conversion and data transfer between the EU-IM *edge* CPO and the ITER *edge_profiles* IDS, following the structure description of the data structures presented in chapter :ref:`CPO data structure and IDS <cha-cpoids>`. the converter is written in Pyth:ref:¸` 3.5 [5]_ programming language and is use`d under ITER IMAS.

 .. _fig-cpo2ids_schema:

 .. figure:: images/cpo2ids_scheme.png
    :alt: *edge* CPO to *edge_profiles* IDS conversion process schema.